 When I first read Syd Field's work I didn’t understand it, so make sure you have a basic understanding of creative writing before you get into it.
 It is excellent and favours the three-act structure and included throughout the text are Problem Sheets which are a great tool for improving your writing and helping you to identify problems in your own story.

 This is a good educational tool as there are exercises at the end of each chapter.
 It’s not the most entertaining look at writing, but it’s an academic text so do be prepared to take a while to get through it.

 As a fantasy writer, I love this book.
 Campbell outlines the hero's journey through the change and transformation that occurs within character, and the departure from the ordinary to the extraordinary world.
 There's a lot of depth to this book and it is a fun read.

 When I first read this I loved it.
 It offers you a beat sheet, and breaks down good techniques for writing your draft of a screenplay.
 There are also some amazingly useful passages on character and distinctiveness and I'd pay close attention to the section on log lines.
 However, do not take this book as prescriptive, as in his third book he goes back slightly on the hard structure imposed here.
-It’s a great one to read because it’s easy to understand, but sadly this has become a bit of an industry go-to, and some producers will use the Save the Cat structure to critique a script without really understand screenwriting or the flexibility of the form.
+It’s a great one to read because it’s easy to understand, but sadly this has become a bit of an industry go-to, and some gatekeepers will use the Save the Cat structure to critique a script without really understanding screenwriting or the flexibility of the form.